 Ask Follow-Up Questions

-Don't be afraid to ask for clarification or more information.
-Here are some additional questions you can ask:
+Don't be afraid to ask for clarification or more information with these additional questions:

 - What's an example of that?

 - Can you be a little more specific about that?

 - Can you tell me more about that?

 - How did that affect your business?